xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-001.md

 -   In the main application, a series of hooks are defined.
 These hooks can be synchronous or asynchronous, and can be serial or parallel.
 If they are synchronous and serial, they are similar to the common event listeners we are familiar with.
 In the example below, `run` is a synchronous serial hook.
 -   Each plugin listens to the lifecycle events it cares about when it registers.
 In the example below, `apply` will be called during registration.
--   The main application triggers the hooks."
+-   The main application triggers the hooks.

 ```ts
 class ConsoleLogOnBuildWebpackPlugin {